frc5024/MiniBot/README.md

 The documentation will the be automattically pushed to the website for this repo.

-5024 members should not worry about this because the documentation is automatically built during our code review process.
+5024 members should not worry about this because the documentation is automatically deployed on every push, and once per day by travis-ci.

 ## Pull requests
 Pull requests is our prefered method of merging code.
 For a PR to be merged, it must: